-We are offering a hybrid of our traditional program during COVID-19, view upcoming sessions below.
+We are currently offering a hybrid of our traditional program.

 “We felt it was a very effective way to combine brief physical check-ups with the education that is so important for a healthy pregnancy and delivery.
 I have never in my life felt better cared for, and my husband and I have told countless people about UCSF and CenteringPregnancy® Healthcare”.